Three small proposals for putting "hyper" back in the hypertext.

 See also: the Triptych Polyfill (on GitHub).

-Working on an update to the fetch spec that's required to get CORS support in forms.
+Published an update to the fetch spec that's required to get CORS support in navigation (and therefore forms).

 For a full history of changes to the Forms proposal, see the updates section.